hellcoderz/heap.coffee/README.md

 { x, y } = { x: 0, y: 1 }
 ```

-Note, however, that property accesses are always untyped.
-Only in these
+Note, however, that property accesses in general are untyped.
+Only statically
-destructuring assignments where we can statically figure out the value of a
+determinable objects (literals) and statically determinable properties (dot
-field that we assign a type to that field during the destructuring.
+notation or a constant index) are typed.

 This is particularly helpful for typing parameters: